Before Learning about the fundamentals of docker and how to use it is important to understand what docker is and why you should use it

 There are three different ways to define volume,

-Note: the path in the container changes upon the db image you use hence check the documentation for the relevant path for the relevant db image you use.
+Note the path in the vessel changes upon the db image you use hence check the attestation for the applicable path for the applicable db image you use.

 Host Volume: We can decide where on the host file system the reference is made